Blood brother: Sub-Saharan Africa

 The blood oath was used in much the same fashion as has already been described in much of Sub-Saharan Africa.
 The British colonial administrator Lord Lugard is famous for having become blood brothers with numerous African chiefs as part of his political policy in Africa.
 A powerful blood brother was the Kikuyu chieftain Waiyaki Wa Hinga.
 David Livingstone wrote of a similar practice called 'Kasendi'.

-Southeastern Europe
+Eastern Europe

-Blood brothers among larger groups were common in ancient Southeastern Europe, where, for example, whole companies of soldiers would become one family through the ceremony.
+Blood brothers among larger groups were common in ancient Eastern Europe, where, for example, whole companies of soldiers would become one family through the ceremony.
 It was perhaps most prevalent in the Balkans during the Ottoman era, as it helped the oppressed people to fight the enemy more effectively.
-Blood brotherhoods were common in what is today Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Greece, Montenegro, Serbia and North Macedonia.
+Blood brotherhoods were common in what is today Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Greece, Montenegro, Serbia, North Macedonia, Poland, Russia, Ukraine, Slovakia, and Czech Republic.
 Christianity also recognized sworn brotherhood in a ceremony, which was known as adelphopoiesis, pobratimstvo in the Eastern Orthodox Churches and as ordo ad fratres faciendum in the Catholic Church.
 The tradition of intertwining arms and drinking wine is also believed to be a representation of becoming blood brothers.